-5 Written Questions
+5 Written questions

-5 Multiple Choice Questions
+5 Multiple choice questions

 Inca → Although they did not have a system of writing, they developed a system of record keeping with string called quipus (KEE·poos).
 Using various lengths and colors of string, knotted in special patterns, the quipus carried information about resources such as grain supplies.

 Aztec → Believed human sacrifices were necessary to please the gods.